One afternoon in 2013, Maddie Morris and her mom were in the kitchen making guacamole for their lunch.

 Both Chad and Shelly are authors of fantasy books in addition to their everyday teaching jobs.
 One day his publisher approached Chad with a request to write a book.
 “He told me, ‘You don’t have to write her story, but I think you could write this type of a story and it could work,’” Chad recalls.
 “Which was amazingly overwhelming because I don’t write that kind of book.”

-Shelly and Chad say the service they received inspired them to create the “Compassion in Action” campaign.
+Shelly and Chad say the service they received during Maddie's illness inspired them to create the “Compassion in Action” campaign, which is explained in more detail on the back of the book.